magento/merchdocs/src/sales-channels/asc/floor-price.md

 1. For **Floor Price Source**, choose an price source attribute.

-   Choose the Magento [product attribute]({% link catalog/product-attributes.md %}) that indicates your relative floor limit.
+   Choose the Commerce [product attribute]({% link catalog/product-attributes.md %}) that indicates your relative floor limit.
 For example, if you do not want your Amazon listing price to go below the cost of your item, you would choose the _Cost_ attribute.

 1. For **Floor Price Action**, choose an option.